skotari/SignAnalysisChecker/ReadMe.txt

 ===========================================================================
 @Authors: Satya Kotari
 @Date of creation: 3/18/13
-@Email address: fd1189@wayne.edu
 @Version: 1.0
 ===============================================================================
 DESCRIPTION:

-Java program that implement sign analysis  using Crystal’s dataflow analysis capabilities.
+Java program that implement sign analysis  using Crystals dataflow analysis capabilities.

-This program produces a message ”error” or ”warning” if the array index will definitely, or might possibly, be less than zero.
+This program produces a message error or warning if the array index will definitely, or might possibly, be less than zero.